Stall (fluid dynamics): Characteristics

 Different aircraft types have different stalling characteristics but they only have to be good enough to satisfy their particular Airworthiness authority.
 For example, the Short Belfast heavy freighter had a marginal nose drop which was acceptable to the Royal Air Force.
 When the aircraft were sold to a civil operator they had to be fitted with a stick pusher to meet the civil requirements.
 Some aircraft may naturally have very good behaviour well beyond what is required.
 For example, first generation jet transports have been described as having an immaculate nose drop at the stall.
 Loss of lift on one wing is acceptable as long as the roll, including during stall recovery, doesn't exceed about 20 degrees, or in turning flight the roll shall not exceed 90 degrees bank.
 If pre-stall warning followed by nose drop and limited wing drop are naturally not present or are deemed to be unacceptably marginal by an Airworthiness authority the stalling behaviour has to be made good enough with airframe modifications or devices such as a stick shaker and pusher.
 These are described in "Warning and safety devices".

 Stall speeds

 Stalls depend only on angle of attack, not airspeed.
 However, the slower an aircraft flies, the greater the angle of attack it needs to produce lift equal to the aircraft's weight.
 As the speed decreases further, at some point this angle will be equal to the critical (stall) angle of attack.
 This speed is called the "stall speed".
 An aircraft flying at its stall speed cannot climb, and an aircraft flying below its stall speed cannot stop descending.
 Any attempt to do so by increasing angle of attack, without first increasing airspeed, will result in a stall.

 The actual stall speed will vary depending on the airplane's weight, altitude, configuration, and vertical and lateral acceleration.
 Propeller slipstream reduces the stall speed by energizing the flow over the wings.
-(It also causes increased lift by increasing the airspeed over part of the wings.)